This Gospel of John Bible study presents a profound perspective of Jesus

 Chapter Four - Chapter Four gives us the story of the woman at the well.
 This is such a deep story (no pun intended) about truth and worship.
 Study the woman's phenomenal conversation with Jesus and explore her emotions as she wonders about the most interesting and perceptive man she was ever to meet.

 Chapter Five - Chapter Five gives us another miracle of Jesus.
-He heals an invalid man.
-Why then does the invalid man who was healed suffer persecution?
+He heals a man who couldn't walk.
+Why then does the man who was healed suffer persecution?
 Find out in your study of Chapter Five.

 Chapter Six - In Chapter Six we study the great miracle of Jesus feeding the 5,000 from five small barley loaves and two small fish.
 Why does Jesus hide from the crowd after he fed them?
 Why did the crowd compare Jesus to Moses?
 Why did Jesus walk on water?
 Study Chapter Six to learn the answers.